PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: INTRODUCTION

-What's more, most of the state-of-the-art works in both image and event-based SLAM/VO/VIO rely on point-based features.
-However, human-made structures are built with regular geometric shapes such as lines or planes, making point-based features not necessarily the best representation for visual tracking in all scenarios.
-While point-based features are more common in natural scenes.
-Therefore, for heterogeneous event-based visual information utilization, we design and extract the line-based feature in the event stream to improve the performance of only point-based EIO and EVIO, since the line-based features can reflect more geometric structure information than point-based features \cite{GWPHKU:PL-SLAM} \cite{lim2021avoiding} \cite{GWPHKU:PL-VINS}.
-As can be seen in Fig.\ref{first_image} and Fig.\ref{Point_Line_feature}, the integration of the line-based feature and point-based feature can further ensure a more uniform distribution of the features and can provide additional constraints on scene structure.
-Modified from the line segment detector (LSD) algorithm \cite{GWPHKU:LSD}, we efficiently extract the line-based feature and descriptor in the event-based representation thanks to its highlight of the strong edges of the scene.
+Most of the research in both image and event-based SLAM/VO/VIO rely on point-based features, while it is important to note that human-made structures often exhibit regular geometric shapes, such as lines or planes.
+Therefore, point-based features may not always be the optimal representation for visual tracking in all scenarios.
+Performance degeneracy might occur when only using point-based features, while point-based features are more common in natural scenes.
+Therefore, for heterogeneous event-based information utilization, we design and extract the line-based feature in the event stream to improve the performance of purely point-based features, since the line-based features can reflect more geometric structure information than point-based features \cite{GWPHKU:PL-SLAM} \cite{xu2022leveraging} \cite{GWPHKU:PL-VINS}.
+As can be seen in Fig.\ref{first_image_b} Fig.\ref{Point_Line_feature}, and Fig.\ref{Human-made-scenarios}, the integration of the line-based feature and point-based feature can further ensure a more uniform distribution of the features and provide additional constraints on scene structure.

-Finally, by integrating the aforementioned line-based feature, we proposed the PL-EVIO whose visual landmarks include: event-corner features, line-based event features, and point-based image features.
-Point-based and line-based visual residual from the event camera, point-based visual residual from the standard camera, and the residual from IMU pre-integration are tightly-coupled fused in a keyframe-based graph optimization framework.
-The point-based event-corner features provide reliable perception in high-speed motion and HDR scenarios, the point-based image features offer rich visual information in good lighting scenarios, while the line-based event features can better represent the geometric structure constraints when the point-based features are poor.
-These three kinds of features are well designed and integrated together to leverage additional structure or constraints information for more accurate and robust state estimation.
+In addition, compared to standard cameras, event cameras are capable of providing reliable visual perception during high-speed motion and HDR scenarios.
+However, when the event camera and the scene have restricted relative motion, such as in a static state, event cameras may produce limited information or even noise.
+Although the standard camera encounter difficulties during high-speed motion or in HDR scenarios, it can provide rich intensity value of the scenes under uniform motion or favorable lighting conditions.